 This chapter is the user manual of the AWDP program.
+Sections 2.1 and 2.2 give general information about AWDP.
 Section 2.3 provides information on how to install, compile, and link the AWDP software.
 The command line arguments of AWDP are discussed in section 2.4.
 Section 2.5 gives information on a script for running AWDP.